huytd/everyday/notes/03.24.2022 - TypeScript Source Code Walkthrough InlayHints.md

 _(You can open the image in a new tab for a better resolution)_

-At this point, we are pretty clear about how the InlayHints feature works, what we should do next is dig deeper into the AST traversal, messing up with various types of user preferences or the `InlayHint` structure to see how things change in the tests and maybe in your editor!
+At this point, we are pretty clear about how the <abbr>inlay hints</abbr> feature works, what we should do next is dig deeper into the AST traversal, messing up with various types of user preferences or the `InlayHint` structure to see how things change in the tests and maybe in your editor!

 All the files in this walkthrough: